Outstanding training drill

 There is a smart way to approach trainings.

-First, we want to figure out our natural tempo of trainings.
+First, we figure out our natural tempo of trainings.
 We want to understand how many trainings per week we could integrate into the normal flow of our lives and how intense those trainings should be.

 We want to move from push-push-push to test-test-test.